Efury1/ultimateJavascript/ControlFlow/Exercises/README.md

 We used Math.floor for this exercise as part of out calculator.
 The math.floor() is used to return the closet integer that's smaller than or equal to the given number.

 Math.floor() is a built-in method that allows you to round down a given to the nearest integer less than or equal to the number.
 IT is commonly used when you need to truncate the decimal part of a nummber and obtain the integer part.

+Return stops the sexecution of a function and returns a value.